ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 ESP code:
 - [ ] Add automatic system identification of pedal response
 - [ ] Add model-predictive-control to the ESP code for the improved pedal response
-- [ ] Add field to select joystick output to be conputed from force or travel
+- [ ] Add field to invert motor and losdcell direction
+- [ ] send joystick data to simhub plugin and provide data as vJoy gamecontroller

 SimHub plugin:
 - [ ] Send SimHub data via wifi to ESP
 - [ ] GUI design improvements for the SimHub plugin
 - [ ] JSON deserialization make compatible with older revisions
-- [ ] JSON deserialization add nicer formating
-- [ ] add button to reset the ESP https://stackoverflow.com/questions/51084038/c-sharp-dtrenable-and-rtsenable-in-the-serialport
 - [ ] include the types header file and use it
+- [ ] Make use of effects from the ShakeIt plugin

 Misc:
 - [ ] Create a video describing the build progress and the features